xHARDIKx/MY-PORTFOLIO/README.md

 -To run this project locally, follow these steps:

 -1.
-Clone the repository to your local machine using the following command:
--2.git clone https://github.com/xHARDIKx/my-portfolio.git
--3.Open the project folder in your preferred code editor.
+Clone the repository to your local machine using the following command -2.git clone https://github.com/xHARDIKx/my-portfolio.git -3.Open the project folder in your preferred code editor.